Wingie/risk_using_llms/src/ch03-api-dangers.md

-# Chapter 3: The API Danger Zone
-## When Your AI Agent Becomes a Proxy for Attacks
+# The API Danger Zone: When Your AI Agent Becomes a Proxy for Attacks

-> *"The most dangerous attack paths in your organization might be the ones you intentionally created for legitimate business purposes."*
+## Chapter 3

 ### Introduction